Loktor/image-compressor/README.md

 **Note:** Don't trust this all the time as some JPEG images have incorrect (not standard) Orientation values.

+### scaleAndCenterCrop

+- Type: `bool`
+- Default: `false`

+Indicates if the image should be scaled to the specified width/height based on the smaller value for width/height and afterwards cropped.

 ### maxWidth

 - Type: `number`